edsu/feediverse/README.md

       - url: https://example.org/feed/
         template: "dot org: {title} {url}"

+## Special Handling for Different Feed Generators

+*feediverse* has support for some special cases of some feed generators.
+For example detecting the entries perma-link.
+Currently only Wordpress is handled, but others may follow.

 ## Why?

 I created *feediverse* because I wanted to send my Pinboard bookmarks to